A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: The double-slit experiment

-In the above matrix, we have, for instance, collapsed the set of components ${\underbar c}$ into one component $\alpha_3$.
-Hence $a_2 \propto R$ and is, among other things, a macroscopic multiple of $\Gamma_2$ etc. The same goes for $\alpha_5$ etc. We use $\alpha_1$ to represent $a$ in the calculation, so its initial value (at $t=0$) is $1$, while the other parameters and their first derivatives w.r.t time are $0$ at $t=0$.
-In addition, $Q$ is all the possible kinds of states, in fact $Q \sim e^R$ since there are an exponential number of ways of partitioning cascaded photons amongst $R$ states.
-The one-skip-tridiagonal structure of the matrix has some interesting properties, which are very similar to the tri-diagonal structure seen in typical coupled oscillator problems.
-The eigenvalues of this matrix are positive semi-definite (see Appendix 1).
-This means that the time evolution is purely unitary and no dissipation emerges from the mathematics of the problem.
-In addition, from an inspection of the equations we have obtained, the $a_i$'s increase by factors of roughly $R \sqrt{N}$ as $i$ increases.
-For simplicity, we consider $a_i$ chosen in a fairly simple manner to study the time evolution of a state that starts with $\alpha_1|_{t=0}=1, \frac{\partial \alpha_1}{\partial t}|_{t=0}=0$, i.e., the electron in a superposed state at both the slits.
+For simplicity and for performing the numerical simulations, we consider $q_i$ chosen in a fairly simple manner to study the time evolution of a state that starts with $q_1|_{t=0}=1, \frac{\partial q_1}{\partial t}|_{t=0}=0$, i.e., the electron in a superposed state at both the slits.
 Accordingly, in Figures 2-5, we display the results of simulating the above equations for a simple form of the frequency matrix ${\cal G}$ chosen with $a_1=1, a_i=\sqrt{10} \: \: \forall \: i \ne 1$.
-However, when we study the time-dependence of $\alpha_1$, we will need to use a more realistic assumption for the $a_i$, namely, $a_1=a; a_i = a \:( R \: \sqrt{N})^{i-1} \: \forall i>1$.
+However, when we study the time-dependence of $q_1$, we will need to use a more realistic assumption for the $a_i$, namely, $a_1=a \: \: \& \: \: a_i = a \:( R \: \sqrt{N})^{i-1} \: \forall i>1$, as may be noted by looking at Equation (12).
 For clarity, $R$ is the macroscopic number of possible modes available at the first step (inside the photomultiplier) and $N$ is the relatively small (but greater than 1) number of photons produced at each stage of the photomultiplier cascade.

-We can add small random terms to the elements of the matrix in a manner consistent with leaving it real, symmetric and of the form we are studying.
-This does not amend the results we discuss below.
+This analysis is pretty robust.
+We can add small random terms to the elements of the matrix in a manner consistent with leaving it real, symmetric and of the form we are studying; interestingly this does not amend the results we discuss below.
 In addition, use may be made of Gershgorin's \cite{Gersh} theorem to understand why the eigenvalues are confined (with the numbers in our example) to the range $(0,..,40)$.
-For the purposes of graphing results, we have used
+For the purposes of graphing results, we have used $10, 100, 1000, 10000$ oscillators in the below examples of accompanying figures.

+To explain what's happening in the problem, the starting $q_1=1$ weight in the collection of coupled harmonic oscillators is distributed to the other oscillators due to the coupling between them.
+For a small enough set of oscillators, the behaviour is itself periodic and recurs.
+That is to say, the wave-function can {\it un-collapse} in a small enough system.
+In a large system, the time required to revisit the initial configuration can be very large, due to the macroscopic number of participating ``oscillators''.
+The system therefore stays {\it collapsed}.